 It’s my favorite time of the year!
 Yes, I know Christmas is over and according to the popular song, it is THE most wonderful time of the year.
 Yet, as much as I cherish the traditions and lazy days of Christmas, I LOVE the start of a New Year.
 I mean giddy, over the top, do a little happy dance kinda love.
-So as I sit down to reflect and dream for 2019, I thought I would share some of my goal love with you!
+So as I sit down to reflect and dream for the new year, I thought I would share some of my goal love with you!

-For the past five years, I have used these sheets to help me reflect on the past year and write out my goals for the new.
+For the past seven years, I have used these sheets to help me reflect on the past year and write out my goals for the new.
 Spending devoted time for this process has been life-changing.
 Big decisions and important insights have come from devoting time to prayer, Scripture reading, and reflection.
 Now I wouldn’t want to start my year any other way.

 So, where to begin?
 First, block off time on your calendar.
 I know it can be hard to find spare moments in the midst of holiday craziness, so blocking off the time is key to making it actually happen.
 There is nothing magical about going through this process the first week in January.
 If you can’t find time until later in the month, don’t fret.
 This process is split into three parts.
 You may want to block off three mornings or evenings to sneak to a coffee shop or lock yourself in a closet:).
 If you are able, you might take an entire day away and do the entire packet all together.
 I typically take a week to go through these sections.
 I go away for a morning and do the first part, and then I let the information stew in my soul for a while and chew on all I hear God guiding in my heart.
 Then, when I feel ready, I will prayerfully start on the next section.